bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 38°
-- Misty
+- Foggy
-- 95% humidity
+- 96% humidity
-- 3 mph wind
+- 2 mph wind
 - 88% cloud cover
-- 52 AQI 🟨
+- 53 AQI 🟨
-- 0.82 inches of rain expected in the next 48 hours
+- 1.49 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>